metatomic

 allow any model architecture to be used.

-Why should you use metatomic to define and export your model?
-What is the point of the interface?
-How can you use models that follow the interface in your own simulation code?
+the point of the interface?
+How can you use models that follow the

-Understand the different outputs a model can have, and what the metadata should be for standardized outputs, such as the potential energy.
+Understand the different outputs a model can have, and what the metadata should be provided for standardized outputs, such as the potential energy.